 When Healium VR is used with the BrainLink Lite EEG headband, you can choose between a Focus or Calm protocol.
 In many ways, these protocols are opposites.
 Let’s take a deeper look at each protocol, choosing the experience, threshold settings, and instructions for users new to virtual reality as a wellness tool.

 When you open the Healium app it asks you if you are using an EEG headband.
 If you select “yes,” the software will connect to the headband using Bluetooth technology.
-Visit our FAQs for help connecting the BrainLink to the Oculus Go.
+Read these instructions for help connecting the BrainLink to your Oculus headset.

 For the first 20 seconds, the system will collect EEG data without providing any feedback.
 It uses that baseline information to create a starting threshold.
 The exact calculations for each protocol are done in the background of the app.

 You’re then able to see a representation of your EEG data in the form of a small moving ball of light (firefly) at the bottom of the screen.
 As you relax (Calm) or become more engaged and alert (Focus), the firefly moves higher on the graph.
 The height of the firefly indicates success in the protocol.
 As long as you remain above the threshold (solid line), you are being successful in shifting your baseline brainwave patterns in the desired direction.